 The curriculum at Grateley has been developed not only to ensure that the formal requirements of the National Curriculum are covered, but also to promote learning, personal growth and development.
 Our Enrichment calendar enhances the taught curriculum; giving all children diverse experiences and opportunities outside of the classroom parameters to engage and excel within their learning.
 We want children to grow into responsible and positive members of society who can work within a team and show respect and tolerance to everyone whilst at the same time developing their knowledge and skills to become lifelong learners.

 Our curriculum runs on a two-year rolling programme to ensure that all children develop the knowledge, skills and understanding that they need to progress .

-In Key Stage 1 the phonics scheme we use is Letters and Sounds.
+In EYFS and Key Stage 1 the phonics scheme we use is Little Wandle Letters and Sounds.
 We also use several reading schemes; Big Cat, Rigby Star, Project X and Lighthouse to ensure that all children develop as fluent readers as they transition from KS1 into KS2

 High quality teaching and learning is at the heart of everything we do.
 Teaching is consistently good and often outstanding.
 We constantly strive to ensure that we maintain and develop teaching skills through team teaching, focused professional development and sharing expertise.
 Excellent teaching and learning give children opportunities to be successful in a creative, safe, calm environment where classrooms and other learning spaces promote creativity and high aspiration.